 any injury by accident or disease directly attributable to war invasion act of foreign enemy hostilities (whether war be declared or not) civil war ,mutiny, insurrection ,rebellion, revolution or military or usurped power.

-The Insured’s liability to employees of contractor to the Insured
+the Insured’s liability to employees of contractors to the Insured

-Any liability of the insured which attaches by virtue of an agreement but which would not have attached in the absence of such agreement.
+any liability of the insured which attaches by virtue of an agreement but which would not have attached in the absence of such agreement.

-Any sum which the Insured would have been entitled to recover from any party but for an agreement between the Insured and such party.
+any sum which the Insured would have been entitled to recover from any party but for an agreement between the Insured and such party.

 CONDITIONS